GenesysCloudBlueprints/set-emergency-group-lambda-blueprint/blueprint/index-draft.md

 ## Scenario

 You want to trigger a data action from your Architect flow that enables or disables an emergency group by ID.
-However, the Architect API provides only a PUT method to accomplish, which overwrites the emergency group and disconnects all of its associated IVRs unless their GUIDs are provided in the request body.
+However, the Architect API provides only a PUT method, and that method overwrites the emergency group and disconnects all of its associated IVRs unless their GUIDs are provided in the request body.
 The workaround is to perform a GET operation on the emergency group, change the value of `enabled` in the response object, and use that JSON data as your request body in the PUT operation.
 These operations cannot be easily accomplished within an Architect flow.

 ## Solution